 Why are elderberries good for you?

 Elderberries are a little-known berry that can have a massive impact on your health.
-Even if you’ve heard of them, you may not have known that ancient and noble cultures have been using elderberries to support their immune system, relieve the symptoms of common colds and touches of flu, help with mental health and leave your skin looking smooth as silk in no time at all.
+People have been using them for health and medicinal purposes throughout history.
+Some believe elderberries can support the immune system, relieve the symptoms of common colds and touches of flu, help with mental health and leave skin looking smooth.

-Before you start adding them to your diet, it’s important to understand what elderberries are along with some little-known health benefits that could leave you feeling great in no time at all.
+Before you start adding them to your diet, it’s important to understand what elderberries are and some little-known health benefits that could leave you feeling great in no time.

 What are elderberries?

-In practice, elderberries provide relief from a variety of common colds and infections and boost the immune system.
-What’s more, elderberries also offer comfort and support to the respiratory system in not only times of distress but also work to bolster its resistance and create an ironman-level immune system.
+In practice, elderberries relieve common colds and infections and boost the immune system.
+Moreover, elderberries also offer comfort and support to the respiratory system in not only times of distress but also work to bolster its resistance and boost the immune system.

 The top four benefits of elderberries